 The cold has also taken a toll on flowers and shrubs in the San Fernando and Santa Clarita valleys.
-Retail nursery owners say they are receiving scores of telephone calls from frantic homeowners who have watched their plush green garden plants turn black, brown and droopy.
+Retail nursery owners said Monday that they are receiving scores of telephone calls from frantic homeowners who have watched their plush green garden plants turn black, brown and droopy.

-A three-day freeze last January was described by Ventura County Agricultural Commissioner Earl McPhail as "the worst in county history," with lemons, avocados, Valencia oranges and strawberries hit hardest.
+A three-day freeze in January was described by Ventura County Agricultural Commissioner Earl McPhail as "the worst in county history," with lemons, avocados, Valencia oranges and strawberries hit hardest.

-The extent of recent damage will not be known for another two to three weeks, when affected fruit falls from trees, officials said.
-But, McPhail said: "Already, lemons and oranges are showing signs of damage.
+The extent of last week's damage will not be known for another two to three weeks, when damaged fruit begins to fall from trees, officials said.
+But, McPhail said, "already, lemons and oranges are showing signs of damage.
 It's looking pretty much the same as last January."

-For three consecutive nights last week, temperatures hovered in the mid- and upper 20s for six to 12 hours, Schaeffer said.
+For three consecutive nights beginning Wednesday, temperatures hovered in the mid- and upper 20s for six to 12 hours, Schaeffer said.
 The danger temperature for citrus and avocados is 28 degrees.
 Hardest hit were the Camarillo-Somis area, Carpinteria, Santa Paula and Piru.

-He said it was colder for longer times than it was 11 months ago.
+He said it was colder for longer than it was 11 months ago.

-The showers have been generally welcomed by growers because fruit does not freeze when it is raining.
+Monday's brief showers were generally welcomed by growers because fruit does not freeze when it is raining.
 Also, rain that freezes on the ground provides some protection to trees, officials said.

-Commercial farmers aren't the only growers who are suffering.
+Commercial farmers, however, aren't the only growers who are suffering.